Trump Is Angry At Everyone — But He's Really Upset His Pick Isn't Running The Russia Investigation

 President Trump is angry.

-There is a lot to take in from the latest interview President Trump gave to the New York Times.
-In it, he flings criticisms at Attorney General Jeff Sessions, former FBI Director James Comey, Deputy Attorney General Rod Rosenstein, acting FBI Director Andrew McCabe, and Special Counsel Robert Mueller.
+There is a lot to take in from the latest interview he gave to the New York Times.
+In it, he flings criticisms at Attorney General Jeff Sessions, former FBI director James Comey, Deputy Attorney General Rod Rosenstein, acting FBI Director Andrew McCabe, and Special Counsel Robert Mueller.

 But he also makes a much more direct point: He wanted to select the person in charge of any investigation of his campaign.

-The president's anger at Sessions for recusing himself from matters involving the Russia investigation was clear throughout the interview, the New York Times reports, and it's something that's made even more obvious in the partial audio.
+The president's anger at Sessions for recusing himself from matters involving the Russia investigation was clear throughout the interview, the New York Times reports, and it's something that's even more obvious in the partial audio.

 "He should have told me before he took the job, and I would have picked somebody else," Trump said.